 Introduction

-This concept paper is an attempt to clarify the relationship between the concepts of OAIS[1] and ISO 16363[2], compared to CoreTrustSeal[3], FAIR principles[4] and TRUST principles[5]..
+This concept paper is an attempt to clarify the relationship between the concepts of ISO 14721(OAIS)[1] ISO 16363[2], and ISO 16919[6] compared to CoreTrustSeal[3], FAIR principles[4] and TRUST principles[5]..

-OAIS and ISO16363
+Overview

+In principle, all of the referenced standards documents reflect a desire to clarify the responsibilities of digital libraries, archives or repositories to provide reliable, understandable, shared access to predominantly computer based data.
+However, only the OAIS series provides a complete beginning-to-end solution with full coverage of a set of stated requirements for usability and data integrity of a repository’s content.
+Beginning-to-end coverage is reflected in the encapsulation of a framework and set of related processes for ensuring the safety of a repository’s holdings and the assurance that the repository has been vetted by an independent and certified organization to maintain access and understandability of the holdings for an identified and responsible subset of a potentially unlimited user (or reuser) community for a potentially unlimited time period.

+The OAIS related Standards

 OAIS and ISO 16363 focus on the ability to preserve, in the sense defined in OAIS, digitally encoded information.
 Preservation is defined in terms of usability/understandability and therefore the OAIS Information Model is of central importance.
 Representation Information is a key part of the Information Model concerned with usability/understandability.
 To be more specific about how much Representation Information is needed, OAIS requires the repository to define the Designated Communities that it serves.
 OAIS conformance is defined within the standard itself in terms of the Information Model and the Mandatory Responsibilities.